Arcero1/blackjack-backend/README.md

 ### 5a.
 The Overall Result

 ### 5a.
 Code Quality Checking
+Code quality was checked with Codacy.com.

+The back-end received a grade of **B**, and 64 issues with 1 being "error prone" and the rest being code-style issues.
+The full report is **[HERE](https://app.codacy.com/manual/Arcero1/blackjack-backend/dashboard?bid=14210518)**.
+The front-end received a grade of **C**, and 559 issues with 91 being "error prone" and the rest being code-style issues.
+I am working on reducing this.
+The full report is **[HERE](https://app.codacy.com/manual/Arcero1/blackjack-frontend/dashboard?bid=14210519)**.

 ### 5b.
 Future Development
 Before any other features are added, there are many necessary fixes and streamlining that is required immediatelly.
 This includes: